dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 - Mint a snapshot of your workflow with a Digital Object Identifier (DOI).

-	- Users can :doc:`request a DOI <snapshot-and-doi>` (generated via Zenodo) for their workflow through Dockstore.
+	- Users can :doc:`request a DOI <../snapshot-and-doi>` (generated via Zenodo) for their workflow through Dockstore.

 		- Refer to this useful guide called `Making Your Code Citable <https://guides.github.com/activities/citable-code/>`_.